nishamuktewar/techtree/shioulin/mobileauthentication.md

 ## Machine Learning

-Once the features have been collected, they can be used to train a machine learning system and classify future users.
-[Gating authentication research](http://dl.acm.org/citation.cfm?id=2933015) and [continuous authentication research](http://ieeexplore.ieee.org/document/7503170/) use algorithms such as cluster analysis, decision trees, Support Vector Machines (SVMs), and neural networks.
+Collected features can then be used to train a machine learning system and classify future users.
+[Gating authentication research](http://dl.acm.org/citation.cfm?id=2933015) and [continuous authentication research](http://ieeexplore.ieee.org/document/7503170/) use algorithms like cluster analysis, decision trees, Support Vector Machines (SVMs), and neural networks.
 For example, [Mario Frank and collaborators](https://arxiv.org/abs/1207.6231) used SVMs and cluster analysis, specifically k nearest neighbor (kNN), as classifiers.
 During training, the